John Stegner: Idaho Supreme Court

 In 2017, Stegner was considered for a vacancy on the state supreme court created by the retirement of Dan Eismann, but Governor Butch Otter appointed Richard Bevan in late August.
 Another vacancy soon arose with the sudden retirement of Warren Jones, and Otter appointed Stegner on May 22, 2018.
 He was selected from among four finalists named by the Idaho Judicial Council after public interviews with 14 applicants, including six sitting judges.
 Stegner was the only justice on the state's highest court from northern Idaho, and the first in several decades.
 He ran unopposed in the 2020 election, held during the state primary in the spring.

 In May 2023, Stenger sent a letter to Governor Brad Little, announcing his upcoming retirement from the court on October 31 and his return to private practice.

+Politics

+Although a Republican for much of his life, in early 2026 Stegner announced that he was to contest the 2026 Idaho gubernatorial election as an Independent.